-- A policy effort in Tallahassee to work with the Florida Harbor Pilots Association and the industry to promote a more competitive pilot cost structure in Florida, emphasizing that the financial future of those providing services to the cruise industry of Florida is dependant upon maintaining and increasing levels of cruise activity in the state. - Development of incentive programs to draw cruise vacationers to Florida and to encourage longer preand/or post-cruise stays in the state, making greater contributions to the Florida economy. - Additional state investment in cruise port infrastructure, both landside and waterside, particularly at ports where long-term agreements are in place between ports and lines.
+• Development of incentive programs to draw cruise vacationers to Florida and to encourage longer pre- and/or post-cruise stays in the state, making greater contributions to the Florida economy.

+- Additional state investment in cruise port infrastructure, both landside and waterside, particularly at ports where long-term agreements are in place between ports and lines.
 This investment would focus on enabling facilities to better handle increasingly large cruise vessels, through state assistance in infrastructure improvements such as port channel deepening and widening projects. - Additional state investment in port-related connective infrastructure, including better linking cruise port and airport facilities. - Support of development of fuel supply projects and investigation of alternative measures to meet Emission Control Area requirements. - Further study of alternatives to remove future impediments to growth, such as air draft restrictions for existing bridges.

-Appendix Tables Cruise Terminal Berth Specifications
+Appendix A Tables Cruise Terminal Berth Specifications